arsx9/BookStoreApp/README.md

 - Make a Virtual Host with any name e.g. "bookapp.local" and path is [YourFolderPath]/app/public
 - After adding Virtual Host Restart DNS.

+## Setting up Database

+- Download the Database file and import in your localhost Database
+- Congigure the database in [YourFolderPath]/app/src/config.php

 ## Endpointd

 - http://[Virtual_Host_Name]/api/books/ (for Retriving all the books)